-Walk on docks past working watermen boats to get to this replica built in 2012.
+Walk on Long Wharf past working watermen boats to get to the Choptank River Lighthouse, a replica built in 2012.
 The original stood a couple of miles upriver from the 1920’s to the 1960’s, when the Choptank was the “Route 50 of its time” – a transportation artery for oysters, steamboats and rumrunners.

 The British named the town in 1684.
 Large ships and schooners bound for England and South America were laden with timber.
 Ships from southern countries returned with pineapples and other exotic delicacies.
 These trades opened up Cambridge Maryland to the world.